1601-mma2013/The-Journey-of-Life/README.md

 - This products can detect your stress level and it will help you to call the professional when you are facing stress.
 - There is a PPG Sensor and a infrared thermopile which can detect your blood pressure, and your skin temperature.
 The GSR sensor help to used to measure sympathetic nervous system arousal and to derive features related to stress.
-- There is a '3-axis accelerometer' and 'event mark button' to detect your movement and get to know either you are in sport or not.

 ####7.
 Challenges